 - Nursery grounds

-The park is full of elegant-looking potted plants, topiary fruit trees, trellises, hedges, and pergola walks.
+The park contains elegant-looking potted plants, topiary fruit trees, trellises, hedges, and pergola walks.
 It is absolutely gorgeous for a leisurely stroll.

 South garden is the most notable amongst all.
-Visitors are amazed by the eight large yews that were perfectly trimmed cones, decorative figures, and wrought-iron gates of the garden.
+Visitors are amazed by the eight large yews that were perfectly trimmed cones, decorative figures, and wrought-iron gates.

 Reason #3: Wurzburg’s World Class Wines, Vineyards, and Cellars